Moxy Portland Downtown

 The Moxy Portland Downtown, often referred to as simply the Moxy Hotel, is a 12-story, 197-room hotel in Portland, Oregon.
 The Moxy brand is operated by Marriott International.

+History

 The building was designed by DLR Group for Graves Hospitality.
+Its food hall has hosted drag brunch.

 Justin Sutherland opened the sandwich shop Big E in the hotel in 2022.
+The business vacated the space in 2023.

+The restaurant Sun Rice operated in the hotel, until mid 2025.